-The Company's approach to Corporate Social Responsibility ("CSR") is driven by the Company's purpose - Live Life Well.
-By sourcing responsibly, respecting the environment and making a positive difference in communities in which it operates, the Company aims to be a leading contributor to Canadian society both today and for generations to come.
+The Company's approach to Corporate Social Responsibility ("CSR") is driven by its purpose - Live Life Well.
+By sourcing responsibly, respecting the environment and making a positive difference in the communities in which it operates, the Company aims to be a leading contributor to Canadian society both today and for generations to come.